steph-xue/TriageMate/README.md

 <br>

 ## How we built it
-The frontend is developed with React Native and TypeScript using the Expo platform, enabling a smooth and responsive cross-platform mobile experience.
-The backend leverages Node.js with Express.js to handle API requests and server-side logic, while MongoDB provides a secure and flexible database for storing report data.
-For AI-powered symptom translation and parsing, the app integrates the Gemini 2.0 Flash API, which translates and parses multilingual user input into structured medical triage reports.
+- Frontend: Developed with React Native and TypeScript using the Expo platform, enabling a smooth and responsive cross-platform mobile experience
+- Backend: Leverages Node.js with Express.js to handle API requests and server-side logic
+- Databse: MongoDB provides a secure and flexible database for storing report data
+- API: The app integrates the Gemini 2.0 Flash API For AI-powered symptom translation and parsing, which translates and parses multilingual user input into structured medical triage reports

 <br>